 Skip to content

-The endpoint works just like the regular message send endpoint, but instead of using a grant route like /v3/grants/{grant_id}/messages/send, you use a domain route: /v3/domains/{domain_name}/messages/send.
-Functionally, it’s the same — you send the same message structure with the same fields — but you’re sending from a verified domain rather than through a user’s authenticated account.
+The endpoint works just like the regular message send endpoint, but instead of using a grant route (/v3/grants/{grant_id}/messages/send), you use a domain route: /v3/domains/{domain_name}/messages/send.
+Same message structure, same fields — you’re just sending from a verified domain rather than through a user’s authenticated account.

 Before you can send transactional emails, you need a domain that Nylas has verified.
 You can use Nylas’ free nylas.email domain for testing, or verify your own custom domain.